Tukka Real Australian Food - Jean-Paul Bruneteau Used hardcover cookbook

 Winner of the 1997 Julia Child Award for cookbook design

 To see other Bush Food books click here

-Used hardcover ex-library book in very good condition.
-Dustjacket covered with clear protective plastic, has the usual library stickers and stamps.
-No marks, tears, loose or missing pages.
+Used hardcover book with dustjacket in very good condition.
+No writing, marks, tears, loose or missing pages.
 224 pages.
 Published 1996 Superb photos throughout the book.

 Tukka, Real Australian Food

 is an exciting blend of historical detail and stunning recipes using natural Australian bush ingredients.
 Internationally renowned chef Jean-Paul Bruneteau takes readers on a journey of discovery through the different regions of Australia and explores the astounding diversity this country has to offer.

 Acknowledging the invaluable contribution of Australia's indigenous people to his research, Bruneteau tells us how Aboriginal Australians hunted, gathered, stored and cooked the foods which he now uses in his own innovative recipes.When it was published in 1996 Tukka was the most accurate guide to the flavours of some of Australia's unique indigenous ingredients.

 Drawing on his extensive research and his inherent culinary talents, Jean-Paul Bruneteau presents us with an exquisite array of mouth-watering delicacies - Tasmanian ocean trout baked in paperbark, wijuti grubs with peanut sauce, kangaroo carpaccio, baby barramundi in mirin, smoked yolla and trout mousse, tetragon, macadamia and bunya nut pesto, rolled wattleseed pavlova and macadamia nut waffles with sugarbag honey.
 Warwick Kent's stunning photographs complement Bruneteau's creations beautifully.

 Tukka truly sets out to expand the frontiers of taste.